 (b) a charge for metered consumption at the rate of 28.8229 cents per unit.

-[Clause 6 inserted: Gazette 21 Jun 2019 p.
-2122.]
+[Clause 6 inserted: SL 2020/79 bl.
+4.]

 7. Tariff B1 (residential water heating tariff)

 (1) Tariff B1 is available for residential water heating during a 6 hour period between the hours of 11.00 pm and 6.00 am for installations approved by the corporation.
 Other single phase hardwired appliances may be connected in conjunction with the water heater.